microsoft/FluidFramework/packages/dds/tree/docs/storage/treeStorage.md

     A(Chunk A)--1/0-->B(Chunk B)--0-->C(Chunk C)
 ```

 Note how the edges in the logical tree concatenate to form the edges in the chunk tree; these are necessary to look up nodes by their paths.
-For example, the path "1/0/0/2" has a prefix "1/0" which matches the edge from the root chunk A to Chunk B; the next part of the path ("0") is used to find Chunk C, and the rest ("2") points to node _h_ within Chunk C. This data structure is simple but suffers from the the problems with read and write amplification discussed above.
+For example, the path "1/0/0/2" has a prefix "1/0" which matches the edge from the root chunk A to Chunk B; the next part of the path ("0") is used to find Chunk C, and the rest ("2") points to node _h_ within Chunk C. This data structure is simple but suffers from the problems with read and write amplification discussed above.
 A deep logical tree might form a very deep chunk tree.
 The next two data structures provide strategies to mitigate that problem.

 ---